thabo4587/THALIK431_WFC-2401_GroupB_Thabo_Likotsi_-DJS09-Couch-Surfing-Typescript-Practice/README.md

 ### Functions

-The utility functions are used to perform various operations, such as displaying review totals, populating user information, showing property details, and sorting reviews in this project.
+The utility functions in the utility function file are used to perform various operations, such as displaying review totals, populating user information, showing property details, and sorting reviews in this project.

 #### Function 1: showReviewTotal